The character list for the manga Cat's Eye.

-- Trigger Happy: Most of his problems come from his tendency to shoot too often than it's safe.
+- Trigger Happy: Most of his problems come from his tendency to shoot more often than it's safe.
 Got the rather justified nicknames "Gun Nut" and "Mad Shooter" for that...

 - Vitriolic Best Buds: Again, with Takeuchi.

-- Yakuza: Gets often mistaken for one due his fashion sense.
+- Yakuza: Gets often mistaken for one due to his fashion sense.

-- Bunny-Ears Lawyer: Even more than the rest of the squad: he's a pervert with the habit of travelling on trains without ticket (he'll steal someone else's) and casually pickpocketing people, and a scary competent cop who dealt with a dangerous criminal by stealing the magazine of his gun (with the train ticket, of course) and luring him where he knows there's half a dozen other cops.
+- Bunny-Ears Lawyer: Even more than the rest of the squad: he's a pervert with the habit of traveling on trains without ticket (he'll steal someone else's) and casually pickpocketing people, and a scarily competent cop who once dealt with a dangerous criminal by stealing the magazine of his gun (with the train ticket, of course) and luring him where he knew there were half a dozen other cops.